 This work is in the forefront of developments in the UK.
 The implementations are being used at Newcastle University for a wide range of numerate disciplines in higher education (HE) including:

-The unit works and is linked with the major developers of open-source systems in the UK.
-All future developments are freely available to the HE community.
+The unit works, and is linked, with the major developers of open-source systems in the UK.
+All future developments will be freely available to the HE community.

 A database of questions, the work of many authors and higher eduction institutions, is available on the Numbas Editor site.

 The e-learning unit is hosting an international conference on e-assessment in mathematical sciences, taking place on the 13-14 September 2016 in Newcastle upon Tyne.